 In May of 2014, the FDA noted in another safety communication that many doctors were not adequately warned about the importance of removing the IVC filter after the risk of EVT had passed.
 This same communication urged doctors to retrieve the IVC filter if the patient was under no present threat for a clot.

-At the Law Offices of John Day, we have decades of experience in helping injury victims and their families.
+At The Law Offices of John Day, P.C. we have decades of experience in helping injury victims and their families.
 Our award-winning attorneys are currently accepting IVC filter cases.
 If you would like to talk to us about your potential case, call us anytime at 615-742-4880 or toll-free at 866.812.8787 for a free, no-obligation consultation.
 We handle all IVC filter cases on a contingency basis which means you do not pay us anything out of pocket.
 We only get paid if we recover money for you.